TESTARtool/TESTAR_viz/README.md

 * Choosing from a set of layouts
   * like Grid, Random, breadth-first
   * layer selection: Abstract, Concrete,test layer in any combination
+  * tune canvas height for larger graphs
+  * conditionally remove nodes for faster rendering and less layout space
 * custom appearances by nodetype:
   * background coloring, shape
   * border style, thickness and color
   * color and shape if the node is a  'dead states'
   - images on nodes (if available in the graphML)
-  * conditional filtering of nodes
+  * customizable filtering on nodes to hide, focus or cover (lower opacity)
   * fontsize
 * custom appearances by edgetype:
-  * line coloring, line style,
+  * line coloring, line style
   * line thickness and arrow shape
-  * conditional filtering of edges
+  * customizable filtering on edges: hide, focus or cover (lower opacity)
   * fontsize

+  _('hide' means: make the space occupied by the node/edge transparant)_

 - dynamic automatic legenda

+- Selecting
-- Selecting nodes or edges by mouse click or by boxing
+  - nodes or edges by mouse click or by boxing
+  - Show Shortest path between 2 selected nodes.
   - Exporting selected node data to CSV
   - exporting selected edge data to CSV
-- Import TESTAR testruns
-- Highlight Nodes created by a specific testrun
-- Import test Oracles:
-  - Show counterexample or witness of the selected oracle(s)
   - list of screen-prints of nodes( ordered by node selection)
+  - print the PDF (via browser) to have a single document for reference

+- TESTAR testruns
+  - Import runs
+  - Highlight Nodes created by (or updated-by) a specific testrun
+  * Show longest Simple path from initial node
+- Show node value for centrality: In-degree, out-degree, Load centrality

+- Oracles:
+  - Import oracle file
+  - Import 2nd oracle file to compare
+  - Show counterexample or witness traces of the selected oracle(s)

 Alternative use case: